ansys-internal/ansys-api-template/README.md

 * `product_name`: The name of the product for which you are creating an API directory.
 For example, the product name could be `MAPDL`, `DPF`, or `tools`.
 * `library_name`: The name of the library for which you are creating an API directory.
 For example, the library name could be `core`, `file-transfer` or an empty string.
 * `project_name_slug`: The package name used for the API package.
 In most cases, the suggested default should work fine.
-* `product_name_slug`: A normalized (lowercase, separated by underscores) variant of the product name.
-In most cases, the suggested default should work fine.
-If it needs to be modified, it should consist only of lowercase letters and underscores.
 * `api_version`: Version number of the API.
 If you're just getting started, `0` should be used.
 * `api_package_version`: The version of the API package.
 The default `0.1.0` is suitable if this is the first release.
 * `protos_dir`: Path to a directory which contains the `.proto` files that should be included in the API package.
 This can be left empty, in which case you need to manually copy in the `.proto` files later.